Why It Works

-Meanwhile, drain tomatoes in fine meshed strainer and break them up with your fingers, squeezing excess juice out from the interior.
-Transfer the tomatoes to a blender with a 1/2 teaspoon of kosher salt and blend until smooth.
+Meanwhile, drain tomatoes in fine meshed strainer and break up with your fingers, squeezing excess juice out from the interior.
+Transfer tomatoes to a blender with 1/2 teaspoon of kosher salt and blend until smooth.
 Transfer to a bowl and set aside.
-Cut the mozzarella into 1/2-inch chunks and place on a plate on a triple layer of paper towels or a clean kitchen towel.
+Cut mozzarella into 1/2-inch chunks and place on a plate on a triple layer of paper towels or a clean kitchen towel.
 Place another triple layer of paper towels or clean dish towel on top of the cheese and stack another plate on top.
-Allow the excess water to blot out for at least 10 minutes.
+Allow the excess water to drain out for at least 10 minutes.

 Transfer one ball of dough to a medium bowl filled with flour and flip to coat.
 Lift it and gently pat off excess flour.
 Transfer to a floured surface and gently stretch into a 10-inch circle, leaving the outer 1-inch edge slightly thicker than the center.